 Adhering to the BACP code of ethics and framework for good practice, Lindsey continues to develop her personal and professional work through regular supervision and consultancy.

-Lorna’s background has been in the nursing profession which also informs her work, and issues of physical, psychological and psycho-spiritual well-being of an individual.
+Lorna’s background has been in the nursing profession which informs her work, and issues of physical, psychological and psycho-spiritual well-being of an individual.
 For further information, please visit Lorna’s website: